-In epoxy sealer, a layer of epoxy material is used over the concrete.
+An epoxy sealer, a layer of epoxy material is used over the concrete.
 The concrete surface is first cleaned and allowed to dry.
 A thin film of epoxy is applied which will fill the voids in the concrete.

 The drawback of epoxy sealer is that it has a high potential for failure.
 You must be thinking how can it fail.
 What happens is that epoxy later over the concrete surface starts to separate from it.

-Another drawback of this finish is that due to the 100 percent sealing of the concrete surface, it will not be breathable.
+Another drawback of this finish is that due to the 100 per cent sealing of the concrete surface, it will not be breathable.
 The vapour starts building inside the concrete and doesn’t find its way out.
 Thus it creates vapour pressure, especially in humid areas.

 Polished concrete floors cannot fail due to the vapour pressure because they release moisture naturally without any impact on their finish.
-The epoxy finish has a tendency for showing scratches and wear in high traffic areas.
+The epoxy finish has a tendency for showing scratches and wear in high-traffic areas.
 The coating material is not as durable or strong as concrete thus it wears down.

 The major advantage of epoxy sealer is that it allows patching of surface defects, cracks and joints which is not possible for other types of sealer.